 If you like your wine with a side of rock-star cred, you’re in luck because Blenheim Vineyards definitely delivers.
 (Oh yes, that Dave Matthews co-founded the place and even designs the labels for their collectible Painted Series.)

-The vibe is ultra-relaxed, with a tasting room featuring glass floors that allow you to peek down at the wine production happening below.
+The vibe is ultra-relaxed, with a tasting room featuring glass floors that let you peek down at the wine production below.
 You can sip inside at the bar, grab a picnic table on the deck, or post up under the tent with a flight, glass, or bottle.
+Their Painted Red and Painted White blends are crowd-pleasers (and fun to collect), but you'll also find solid Albariño, Cabernet Franc, and more.
+Inside, they sell cheeses, charcuterie, and sandwiches from Simeon Market.
+On the first Saturday of each month (May through October), rotating food trucks roll in from 12-5 pm—past trucks have included Blue Ridge Pizza Co. and other local favorites.
+You're also welcome to bring your own picnic.
+Add occasional live music, and it's basically a mini wine festival for all to enjoy.

 Address: 330 Newtown Rd, Greenwood, VA 22943